- 100% secure payment

 Us

-- Free pre-order ballot-mechanic analysis — we map the voting rules before you pay
+- Free pre-order ballot-mechanic analysis — the dining ballot fingerprinted before you pay anything

-- Award-ballot scope only — votes added to a public people's-choice ballot, never to Yelp, Google, or TripAdvisor reviews or star ratings
+- Dining-award scope only — votes added to a "Best Restaurant" ballot, never to Yelp, Google, or TripAdvisor reviews or ratings

-- Local-IP targeting to match the publication's circulation area and dining-out readership
+- City and metro IP targeting to match the dining-out readership of the specific publication

 - Residential and mobile IPs only — never datacenter, never VPN

-- Refund if the ballot mechanic turns out to be undeliverable
+- Refund if the ballot turns out to be undeliverable after our analysis cleared it

 Cheap alternatives

-- Review-manipulation sellers that promise Yelp or Google stars — illegal under the FTC fake-review rule and a platform-ban risk
+- Review-manipulation sellers that promise Yelp or Google stars — illegal under the FTC fake-review rule and a platform-ban risk; we are not that service

 Why buy online contest votes from us